Why An Endura Flap® Pet Door Will Make Your Life Easier

 Our design engineer, in examining a competitor's considerably more expensive product, remarked that it was 'under engineered'.
 Choose any energy efficient dog door on the market today and compare it side-by-side with a pet door based upon the EnduraFlap™ Assembly and his meaning will immediately become clear.
 We utilize a much more complex mechanism and design to ensure that our product is superior and delivers what is promised, a highly insulating and weather-resistant door.
-The Endura Flap also comes as a sliding glass door / sliding door panel doors, with its own weather stripping.
-All door mounts have installation instructions making cutouts fast and easy.
+The Endura Flap also comes as a sliding glass door / sliding glass panel door insert, with its own weather stripping.
+All door mounts have installation instructions making cutouts fast and easy for amateur and professional installers.
 Wall mount pet door installation kits are also available with double flap designs and several different sizes.

 If you're interested in some light reading, View an energy performance study of the Endura Flap Pet Door versus two of its competitors.